Homemade Sauerkraut – The Quart Method

 When I was a young(er) sprout, I spent 18 months as a representative for the LDS Church in Austria.
 You might think that there’s nothing nerve-wracking about going to Austria (besides learning German) but the food made me nervous.
 I was never a fan of sausage before I left, and the thought of eating sauerkraut terrified me.
 (First world problems, I know.)
 Because we frequently ate at people’s houses, I was afraid of offending someone by not eating something.

 I was surprised at how great everything was (even the sausage), and I remember being in homes of older Austrians seeing their countertops spread with shredded cabbage.
 I’m not sure what method they used for making sauerkraut (and I regret finding out), but I found an easy method (that takes up much less counterspace) in Andrea Chesman’s newest book, Recipes from the Root Cellar.
-I recently reviewed this book over at Reading for Sanity and wasn’t too impressed.
-Until I made her sauerkraut.
-And her Hot German Potato Salad (coming shortly).

 This is so easy.
 If you’ve only tried the bottled sauerkraut from the grocery store, you really need to give the homemade version a shot.
 When I returned home I was shocked at two things — 1) Wienerschnitzel (hot dogs are neither schnitzel, nor are they “Wiener” aka Viennese.) and 2) How gross grocery-store sauerkraut was.